Maediem/adb-remove-builtin-apps/README.md

 > ⚠️ Before running the commands/script, please check the packages in the bash script to get more information about the application.
 Remove the package line related to the application you want to keep.
 >
 > ✅ Test successful with bash script on: S24 Ultra
+>
+> You can also install an application such as `App Inspector` from Google Play Store to get a list of the applications and their package name.

+---

+## Why use ADB to remove bloatwares?

+- **Removes apps from your launcher and background**:
+  The app disappears from your app drawer and won’t run background services, saving CPU cycles and battery.

+- **Stops auto-start and notifications**:
+  Disabled apps can’t start themselves, push notifications, or interfere with your workflow.

+- **Reduces clutter**:
+  Your phone feels cleaner and less overwhelming when unnecessary pre-installed apps are hidden.

+- **Frees up user data and cache**:
+  While the APK remains, uninstalling clears all associated user data, caches, and updates, freeing meaningful storage space.

+- **No root required**:
+  Unlike fully deleting system apps, this method doesn’t void your warranty or trip Samsung Knox.

+- **Reversible**:
+  You can easily restore apps.

+---

+## Limitations

+- **Reinstallation behavior**:
+  If you reinstall an app from the **Samsung Galaxy Store** or **Google Play Store**, it will come back as a normal user app.
+  However, if the app was originally a **system app** that you removed with `adb uninstall --user 0`, you will still need to use **ADB** again to uninstall it.

+- **Factory reset**:
+  Uninstalling with `--user 0` only removes the app for the current user.
+The app’s package remains in the system partition.
+  This means that after a **factory reset**, all pre-installed (system) apps will be restored.

+- **No storage savings**:
+  Because the APKs stay on the system partition, uninstalling in this way frees up **data and cache space**, but does **not** reduce total system storage usage.

+- **Updates may reinstall apps**:
+  Major system updates (e.g., One UI or Android version upgrades) can also re-enable or reinstall pre-loaded apps, requiring you to repeat the process.

+> 📌 If you want to truly delete system apps, you would need **root access** to your device which is not recommended because it will void your warranty.

 ---